The Dry Corridor

 School Meals

-Children across the Dry Corridor receive nutritious school meals with help from WFP.
-Sometimes, it’s the only meal they’ll have in a day.
+Children across the Dry Corridor receive nutritious school meals from WFP.
+It may be the only meal they have in a day.

 Food for Assets